The 7th Voyage of Sinbad: Plot

-Sinbad the Sailor and his ship's crew make landfall on the island of Colossa, where they encounter Sokurah the magician fleeing a giant cyclops.
+Sinbad, the heir of the Caliph of Baghdad, makes landfall with his crew on the island of Colossa, where they encounter Sokurah the magician fleeing a giant cyclops.
 Though he escapes, Sokurah loses a magic lamp to the creature.
 Sinbad refuses his desperate pleas to return to Colossa because Parisa, Princess of Chandra, is aboard.
-Their coming marriage is meant to secure peace between her father's realm and Sinbad's homeland, Baghdad.
+Their coming marriage is meant to secure peace between her father's sultanate and Baghdad.

-After reaching Baghdad, Sokurah performs magic at the pre-wedding festivities, temporarily turning Parisa's handmaiden into a snake-like being.
-Despite his prowess and a dark prophecy about war between Baghdad and Chandra, the Caliph of Baghdad refuses to help the magician return to Colossa.
-Later that night, Sokurah secretly shrinks the princess, enraging her father, the Sultan of Chandra, who declares war on Baghdad.
-Sinbad and the Caliph give in to Sokurah, who explains that the eggshell of a Roc is needed for the potion that will restore Parisa, and it can be found only on Colossa.
+In Baghdad, Sokurah performs magic at the pre-wedding festivities, temporarily turning Parisa's handmaiden into a snake-like being.
+Despite Sokura's prowess and a dark prophecy about war between Baghdad and Chandra, the Caliph refuses to help him return to Colossa.
+Later that night, Sokurah secretly shrinks the princess, enraging her father, who declares war on Baghdad.
+Sinbad and the Caliph give in to Sokurah's demands after he explains that the eggshell of a Roc is needed for the potion that can restore Parisa, and it can be found only on Colossa.
 Sokurah provides Sinbad with the plans for a giant crossbow for protection against the island's giant creatures.

-Sinbad recruits additional crewmen from among the convicts in the Caliph's prisons.
-Before they reach Colossa, the cutthroats are inspired to mutiny by the treacherous Karim and capture Sokurah, Sinbad, and his men.
-During a violent storm, the sounds of keening demons from a nearby island drives the crew nearly mad, endangering the ship.
+Sinbad recruits additional crewmen from among convicts.
+Before they reach Colossa, the cutthroats are inspired to mutiny by the treacherous Karim, and capture Sokurah, Sinbad, and his men.
+During a violent storm, the sounds of keening demons from a nearby island drive the crew nearly mad, endangering the ship.
 One of the men releases Sinbad so he can save them, after Karim falls to his death from the crow's nest.

 On Colossa, Sinbad, Sokurah, and six of his crew enter the valley of the cyclops, followed by Sinbad's loyal aide Harufa.
-Sinbad and Sokurah split their forces.
-Sinbad and his men find the cyclops' treasure cave, but are captured by one of the creatures and locked in a wooden cage.
+Sinbad and Sokurah split up.
+Sinbad and his men find the cyclops's treasure cave, but are captured and locked in a wooden cage.
 Instead of helping them, Sokurah retrieves the magic lamp, but is chased by the cyclops, who kills three of the men.
 With Parisa's aid, Sinbad manages to escape, then blinds the one-eyed creature and lures it off the edge of a cliff to its death.
-Sinbad decides to hold on to the lamp until Parisa is returned to normal size.
+Sinbad decides to hold on to the lamp until Parisa is restored to normal size.